My story with Sourcegraph Link to heading

 That’s the moment when I would have faith in a person and the company he is building, no?
 (Apart from people yelling at each other at the end of every meeting with “developers, developers, developers!”
 I’m not the type of person who would do this kind of yelling, but I like it.)

-Being part of hyper growth
+Being part of hyper growth Link to heading

-First day
+First day Link to heading

 1st July, 2019 was a memorable date, not because it was my first day, but because I locked out myself while taking my delivery and ended up shaking my body for two hours to stay warm until my landlord went off work to save my ass.